cchitse/Food_Access_Nutrition_Equity/README.md

 # Food Access and Nutrition Equity Data Wrangling Project

 This project investigates food accessibility, nutritional quality, and socioeconomic disparities across counties in the state of Texas.
-It demonstrates robust data wrangling techniques by implementing a complete data pipeline across four technical platforms: Python (pandas), R (tidyverse), SQL, and Excel.
+It demonstrates robust data wrangling techniques by implementing a complete data pipeline across four technical platforms:

+- **Python (pandas)**
+- **R (tidyverse)**
+- **SQL**
+- **Excel(PowerQuery)**.

-The primary objective is to construct a reproducible, modular data wrangling workflow that transforms messy, real-world datasets into clean, analysis-ready outputs suitable for investigating food access inequities.
+The primary objective is to construct a reproducible data wrangling workflow that transforms messy, real-world datasets into clean, analysis-ready outputs suitable for investigating food access inequities.

 <div align="center">